drmikehenry/vimfiles/bundle/session/README.md

     :let g:session_menu = 0

+### The `g:session_name_suggestion_function` option

+The default completion of the `:SaveSession` command is based on the names of the existing sessions.
+You can add your own suggestions using this option by setting the option to the name of a Vim script function.
+By default this option is set to an example function that suggests the name of the current git or Mercurial feature branch (when you're working in a version control repository).

 ### The `g:loaded_session` option

 This variable isn't really an option but if you want to avoid loading the vim-session plug-in you can set this variable to any value in your [vimrc script] [vimrc]: